stakit/stakit/readme.md

 <br />

-Stakit is a framework that helps you compose powerful build chains for static-websites without breaking a sweat.
+Stakit is a framework that helps you compose powerful build pipelines for static-websites without breaking a sweat.
 It's minimal and modular, uses streams and the [Stakit toolkit](https://github.com/stakit) has a bunch of plugins and transforms that you can use.

 _Stakit is still early in development, but you can take it and use it to see if you should care about it or not._

 ## Features
+- **framework agnostic**: works with any framework that can output a string
 - **modular**: you never have what you don't need, but you can `npm install` it
 - **small api**: it only has 7 core methods, only 3 of them you must use
-- **framework agnostic**: works with any framework that can output a string
 - **no constraints**: you are never limited by the features and templates of a static-site generator
 - **fast, memory efficient**: heavily using streams